uosofkho/aaa/README.md

 1. First download the latest compressed package from https://github.com/alireza0/x-ui/releases, generally choose Architecture `amd64`
 2. Then upload the compressed package to the server's `/root/` directory and login to the server with user `root`

-> If your server cpu architecture is not `amd64` replace another architecture
+> If your server CPU architecture is not `amd64` replace it with the appropriate architecture

 ```sh
 ARCH=$(uname -m)